coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

 ## Automatic rollout

-If it is not a pull request we rollout and do a rolling update automagically.
+If it is not a pull request, we rollout the Terraform changes and then do a rolling update of your nodes automagically ✨💫✨.

 ```sh
 terraform apply -lock-timeout=20m  -input=false